sajjanin/wstest/README.md

+﻿
-## How do you get this up and running?
+## How do you get this up and running??

 1. Clone the repo - `git clone https://github.com/sajjanin/wstest.git`
 1. `cd lp-workshop`